irschad/monitoring-with-prometheus/configure-monitoring-third-party-application/README.md

 This project demonstrates how to monitor a Redis application deployed in Kubernetes (Amazon EKS) using Prometheus and Grafana.
 The aim is to provide real-time monitoring, alerting, and visualization of Redis metrics to ensure efficient operation and quick issue resolution.

+## Project Description
+Monitor Redis by using Prometheus Exporter
+- Deploy Redis service in our cluster Deploy Redis exporter using Helm Chart
+- Configure Alert Rules (when Redis is down or has too many connections)
+- Import Grafana Dashboard for Redis to visualize monitoring data in Grafana

 ## Key Features

 1. **Deploy Redis Exporter:** Use a Helm chart to deploy the Redis Exporter for Prometheus in a Kubernetes cluster.